 Pick the right height

-Of course, every person is different, so finding the right sized stools can be tricky.
-Generally, you want to measure based on the height of your bar or counter, which are usually 36 or 42 inches, although your height might vary.
+Of course, every person is different, so getting the right sizes for the stools can be challenging.
+Usually, measuring by the height of your bar or counter can work, and that normally comes at 36 or 42 inches, but your personal height can be different.

 Choose your style